molendus1001/JunkGeneratorPHP/README.md

 ## Available junk styles:
 **1. Passive if statement
 <br/>2.
 Unreachable case in switch(int)**

+You can find Example Generated code in Example Folder, And source code in Main Folder
+Feel Free to Pull updates and ideas to expand my project

+I kept comments and syntax in simple manner, so maybe this project will help someone understand basics of PHP

 **Known limitations/problems:**
 1. (Bypassed - Split junk into multiple files) ~~Code compiled using built-in visual studio compiler crashes when you paste more than 1500*1024 bytes into SINGLE file~~